Orange County Oil Spill Disaster

 The Impacts Are Devastating

-At least 24,696 gallons of oil spewed from a pipeline approximately 4 miles off the treasured coast of Southern California near an offshore drilling platform on Saturday, October 2nd.
-This oil spill is devastating birds, fish, wildlife and people, like you and me, who care deeply about our coasts.
+At least 24,696 gallons of oil spewed from a pipeline approximately 4 ½ miles off the treasured coast of Southern California near an offshore drilling platform (Elly) on Saturday, October 2nd.
+This oil spill has devastated birds, fish, wildlife and people, like you and me, who care deeply about our coasts.

 Governor Gavin Newsom immediately declared a state of emergency due to the spill.
-Visit the Southern California Spill Response website for the latest updates from Unified Command on the cleanup, fisheries closures and beach advisories.
+Visit the Southern California Spill Response website for information from Unified Command about the cleanup and what transpired.

 According to CNN, authorities were notified of the oil sheen 12 hours before the operator of the line, Amplify Energy Corp., reported it to state and federal officials.
-The cause of the breach is still unknown, but divers are working to locate the exact source of the spill.
+Multiple investigations into the cause of the incident are underway.

 Report Tar Balls, Do Not Pick Them Up